Discipline (King Crimson album): Reception

 Discipline reached number 41 on the UK Albums Chart and received mixed to positive reviews.
 John Piccarella's review in Rolling Stone praised King Crimson's talent and artistry, particularly Belew and Fripp's "visionary approach to guitar playing", but criticised the "arty content" of the album itself, hoping that "this band of virtuosos [would stay] together long enough to transform all of their experiments into innovations."
 Record Mirrors Alan Entwistle was generally enthusiastic, writing that the band "tests new ground and revitalises older ground"; he highlighted the "more mature" second side of the album, noting its "distinct songs that are danceable as well as disciplined".

+Record World said that Discipline demonstrated that King Crimson "continues to pursue the highest standards in innovation".
+Cashbox commented that the project was "original and interesting".
+Billboard wrote that "those who expected a rerun of Court Of The Crimson King may be disappointed, even though the LP is still in the 'progressive rock vein".
+They believed that the album was more similar to the work of Talking Heads than Yes.

 Robert Christgau of The Village Voice described the album as "musically, not bad—the Heads meet the League of Gentlemen".
 In The Village Voices year-end Pazz & Jop poll, Discipline was voted by critics as the 35th best album of the year.

 Greg Prato's retrospective review in AllMusic commended the album's "inspired performances", particularly applauding the unexpectedly successful combination of Belew and Fripp's disparate playing styles: "the pairing of these two originals worked out magically."
 Trouser Press characterised the album's songs as "unfolding musical sculptures, played with precision and rare imagination" and "a mostly successful synthesis of ambition, simplicity and Kraftwerkian clarity."